-We transitioned to the modernized CMS without “pausing” the old site so the VA could re-use their existing frontend technology instead of starting from scratch.
-This meant we had to juggle content being served from two sources (GitHub and Drupal) while training VA staff to use the new backend tools.
-We also set up a DevOps pipeline for automated testing to ensure healthy functioning systems.
+We managed the move to the new CMS without “pausing” the old site so the VA could re-use their existing front-end technology instead of starting from scratch.
+This meant we had to juggle content being served from two sources (GitHub and Drupal) during the transition, while training VA staff to use the new CMS effectively.
+We also set up a CI/CD pipeline for automated testing to ensure healthy functioning systems.

 To make sure health services and benefits are easy to find and understand, we tested navigation and content with real people, including unique groups like women, minority, and LGBTQ Veterans.
 We also interviewed VA staff responsible for maintaining the website, to understand their pain points and develop authoring and approval processes that make their jobs easier.

 The VA has been working to pave the way for a Veteran-focused digital experience, and this project was a landmark moment in propagating that approach throughout the organization.
-Human centered design and plain language are no longer the sole purview of digital service experts -- we developed systems that allow VA staff at facilities across the country to participate in the modernization of service delivery.
+Human centered design and plain language are no longer the sole purview of digital experts — we developed systems that allow VA staff across the country to participate in the modernization of service delivery.

-- Product designers handling the long-term digital modernization at VA understand how to involve Drupal (their chosen CMS) in their approach
+We worked with product designers responsible for the long-term digital modernization at VA, so they can better understand how to involve Drupal (their chosen CMS) in their product strategy.

 Staff responsible for updating VA online content can do their jobs better with the new CMS.
 Smart governance processes powered by Drupal help content authors maintain consistency across VA-wide benefits information.